Inputting Mongolian Script with Mongolfont

 Inserting will also work in getting the correct form of the dative ending as ᠳ᠋ᠣ, but unfortunately in iOS the FVS1 token may show up on the screen.

-The correct method of getting dative ᠳ᠋ᠣ is to input [du] or [do] instead of [dw] or [dv].
-Typing [du] or [do] will yield the desired form ᠳ᠋ᠣ.
-(Note: this will only work in an actual context following a noun.
-In isolation from a preceding noun, [du] or [do] will not yield the correct form!)
+The correct method of getting dative ᠳ᠋ᠣ is to input [dv].
+(Note: this will only work in an actual context following a noun, linked by a non-breaking space.)

 The word-ending forms are input as follows: